sebastopolys/apiusers/README.md

 # apiusers

-## A WordPress plugin made for Inpsyde job aplication
+## Connect to API WP plugin - A basic WP plugin as a starting point, framework or boilerplate for conecting with an external API and retrieving the data in a html table and AJAX

 ### Requirements & overall description of plugin